 Since then, Jim has tackled hundreds of Veterans' appeals and studied the legal landscape in this ever-changing area of law while working with his wife, Veterans Law Attorney Katrina Eagle.
 In addition to representing Veterans before all 58 VA Regional Offices and the Board of Veterans' Appeals, Jim works with Ms. Eagle to develop curriculum and training materials as well as co-presents at various state and national Veterans Service Officer conferences.
 He also manages the law office's social media presence and content.

 Mr. Radogna received his B.S. in Marketing from the University of Miami in 1981.
-When not representing Veterans, you can find Jim working out and enjoying the outdoors, often hiking 8-10 miles daily or walking Bailey, their Golden Retriever.
+When not representing Veterans, you can find Jim working out and enjoying the outdoors, often hiking 8-10 miles daily or walking Bailey and Cali, their Golden Retrievers.